School Communications

 Electoral

-A majority-rules, winner-take-all dynamic is the norm in elections, whether school board seats or tax increases.
-But an electoral engagement strategy focused on tallying votes is unlikely to win over the hearts and minds of a majority in a community.
+A majority-rules, winner-take-all dynamic is the norm in elections, whether for school board seats or tax increases.
+But an electoral engagement strategy focused on tallying votes is unlikely to win over the hearts and minds of a community’s majority.

 Communicative

-This engagement approach brings together people of good will to share values, goals and beliefs — and make collective decisions.
-Kowalski calls this deliberative democracy, drawing a contrast from adversarial and electoral engagement.
+This engagement approach brings together people of goodwill to share values, goals and beliefs — and make collective decisions.
+Kowalski calls this deliberative democracy, drawing a contrast between adversarial and electoral engagement.
 He notes that this approach leads stakeholders to communicate and test their assumptions about education through open dialogue, shared action and cooperation in both commitment and responsibility.

-“The struggle for legitimacy,” the authors assert, “arguably is not the product of meddlesome parents or intrusive school boards; rather, it is the result of parents, students, and other community members feeling alienated from their schools.”
+“The struggle for legitimacy arguably is not the product of meddlesome parents or intrusive school boards; rather, it is the result of parents, students, and other community members feeling alienated from their schools,” Kowalski says.

 We must always remember that the community owns our schools.
 As leaders, we have an obligation to be bridge builders.
 And it is our duty to engage in ways that inform and educate.
 Only then, working together, can we achieve the schools our stakeholders desire and deserve. – Janet Swiecichowski